Partial Encryption

 Note: Despite "Metropolitan" in its name, the St. Louis Metropolitan Police Department only serves the independent City of St. Louis.
 It does not cover suburbs in St. Louis County or any part of Illinois.

-The Ferguson Police Department remains under a federal consent decree to this day.
+Ferguson remains under a federal consent decree.
 The 2015 DOJ investigation found:

-• 93% of arrests were of Black residents (67% of population)
+• 93% of arrests were of Black residents, who made up 67% of the population

-• Black drivers twice as likely to be searched, but 26% less likely to have contraband
+• Black drivers were twice as likely to be searched but 26% less likely to have contraband

-• Police used fines and fees as city revenue, disproportionately from Black residents
+• The city used fines and fees as a revenue source, disproportionately extracted from Black residents

-Despite encryption, some scanner access remains in the St. Louis area:
+Some scanner access remains in the St. Louis area despite encryption:

 Often Accessible